victortosin02/census/README.md

 ENTRYPOINT ["node", "data-analyzer.js"]
 ```

-## Spinning All The services Using Docker Compose Configuration
+## Spinning All The Services Using Docker Compose Configuration
 To spin up the GridDB server along with the data analyzer service, we use a docker-compose.yaml file which is responsible for spinning up the Griddb server based on the Dockerfile configurations in both griddb-server and census-analyzer folders.
 The docker-compose confiuration file for spinning all thses services is provided below:

 ```